meaoww/gap-k/README.md

 # Gap-K%: Measuring Top-1 Prediction Gap for Detecting Pretraining Data

 ## 🔍 Overview
-This repository provides the official implementation of **Gap-K%**, a novel and efficient reference-free Membership Inference Attack (MIA) for detecting pretraining data in large language models (LLMs).
+This repository provides the official implementation of **Gap-K%**, a novel method for pretraining data detection.
+It includes experimental code for **Gap-K%** along with several baseline methods on the **WikiMIA** and **MIMIR** datasets.

-For experiments on the Neighbor for the MIMIR benchmark, we use the implementation provided here:
+For the Neighbor baseline experiments on the MIMIR benchmark, we use the implementation provided here:
 👉 https://github.com/zjysteven/mimir

 ## ⚙️ Environment